-You might have already tried to install Chrome in Ubuntu by searching for it in the Ubuntu Software app only to find that, sadly, the famed web browser isn’t there.
+Now, you may have tried to install Google Chrome by searching for it in the Ubuntu Software store only to find —alas— the world famous web browser isn’t listed.

-Before you can download the Chrome installer you will be asked to “accept” the Google Chrome Terms of Service.
+Here you can download the Chrome installer, but you will first be asked to “accept” the Google Chrome Terms of Service.

-If you’re happy to do so (do give everything a read over first) click the “Accept & Install” button:
+If you’re happy with what this says (give everything a read over first) click the “Accept & Install” button to start the download:

-~/Downloads folder by default (unless you chose a different location in the previous step).
+~/Downloads folder (unless you chose a different location in the previous step) in the file manager.

 The Software app will open.